 - Co-authored the industry’s written competency exams for the Society of Permanent Cosmetics Professionals, the State of Oklahoma and the Allied Health Association

-- Published writings and interwiews in numerous books, magazines and newspapers.
-(For full access to Ms. Church’s writings, visit http://permanentmakeuptrainingandtips.com/susan-church-an-angel-without-wings/
+- Published writings and interviews in numerous books, magazines and newspapers.
+For full access to Ms. Church’s writings, visit http://permanentmakeuptrainingandtips.com/susan-church-an-angel-without-wings/

 - Received American Motion Picture Council’s “Humanitarian Award” (2003)